dabane-ghassan/BioNSim/README.md

 ## ToDo :
 This project is still in developement.

-### Doing the animation with matplotlib instead of celluloid and applying it to the scripts
+### Doing the animation with matplotlib instead of celluloid and applying it to the scripts (DONE)
 ### GUI
 ### Adding more biological models : IKir, Izhikevich model, ......